Skip to contents

 wget https://www.zensus2011.de/SharedDocs/Downloads/DE/Pressemitteilung/DemografischeGrunddaten/csv_Bevoelkerung_100m_Gitter.zip?__blob=publicationFile&v=3

-• It is provided in a typical authority format
+• It is provided in a typical government format

-• It is big enough >35 Mio points
+• It is large enough (>35 million points)

-• It is pretty instructive for a lot of spatial analysis.
+• It is very informative for many spatial analyses.

-We also have to download the meta data description file from the above website for informations about projection and data concepts and so on.
+We also need to download the metadata description file from the website mentioned above to get information about projection, data concepts, etc.

 # we need some additional packages